EV Tax Credit Calculator

 Understanding the expired federal credit provides context for current discussions about potential future legislation and helps buyers who may have a qualifying 2025 purchase to claim on their tax return.

 Section 30D provided up to $7,500 for new clean vehicles, split into two $3,750 components: one for meeting critical mineral sourcing requirements and one for battery component manufacturing requirements.
 The credit was available as a point-of-sale rebate starting in January 2024.
-MSRP caps were $55,000 for sedans and $80,000 for SUVs/trucks.
-Income limits applied: $150,000 AGI for single filers, $300,000 for joint filers.
+MSRP caps were $80,000 for vans, SUVs, and pickup trucks, and $55,000 for all other vehicles.
+Income limits applied to modified AGI: $150,000 for single filers, $225,000 for heads of household, and $300,000 for joint filers.

 Section 25E provided up to $4,000 for used clean vehicles (model year at least two years older than the purchase year), with a $25,000 price cap and lower income thresholds.
 Both credits expired when the authorising legislation sunset on September 30, 2025.
 Whether future federal EV incentives will be enacted remains uncertain.
 Buyers should make purchase decisions based on currently available incentives.
 Understanding the current landscape also helps when evaluating whether leasing or buying makes more sense in a post-federal-credit environment.